EnriqueZav96/documentation/content/developer/tutorials/discover_js_framework/01_owl_components.rst

        }
    }

-The `Counter` component specifies the name of the template to render.
-The template is written in XML and defines a part of user interface:
+The `Counter` component specifies the name of a template that represents its html.
+It is written in XML using the QWeb language:

 .. code-block:: xml